Seattle Public Utilities partners with food banks to save food and life

 For Chinese New Year, for instance, they take in more red lettuce, snap peas, and green peas than usual.

 For such an arrangement, they depend heavily on contributions, both from individuals and businesses.
 Some of the businesses they’ve found on their own.
-Others have come to help, thanks to SPU.
-As a result, for every dollar donated, the food bank takes in a total of $12 thanks to matching funds from those businesses.
+Others have come to help.
+SPU is starting a dialogue with even more.
+Thanks to the hard work of the food bank and these charitable businesses, for every dollar donated, it takes in a total of $12 thanks to matching funds.

 Reducing pollution